EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 }
 ```

 And then, the operation (sending pulses) starts.
-The F3RP61 is
+The Linux CPU is
 required to turn off the EXE after the ACK is turned on.
 The motion
 control module, then, turns off the ACK after the EXE is turned off.

 When the operation (sending pulses) completes, the motion control
-module informs the F3RP61 of the completion by turning on yet another
+module informs the Linux CPU the completion by turning on yet
-input relay (FIN).
-Just like the ACK, the FIN needs to be checked by
+another input relay (FIN).
+Just like the ACK, the FIN needs to be
-using a record shown below.
+checked by using a record shown below.

 ```
 record(bi, "f3rp61_motion_fine") {